-- a. the Vice-Chancellor; - b. full members of the University Executive; and - c. such other senior members of staff as decided by Council.
+- a. the Vice-Chancellor - b. full members of the University Executive; and - c. such other senior member of staff as decided by Council.

-Remuneration Committee will also have oversight of the remuneration of all members of the Senior Management Team and any other staff earning £100.000 or more.
+Remuneration Committee will also have oversight of the remuneration of all members of the senior management team and any other staff earning £100,000 or more.